-No Quality indicator What very good looks like What weak looks like Illustration 1.1 1.1.
-There is decisive and consistent operational management of adult support and protection cases within our partnership.
+inspectorate Scotlaria Tilvilos No Illustration Quality indicator What very good looks like What weak looks like 1.1 consistent operational management of adult support and protection cases within our partnership.
 Operational managers make sure there is integrated collaborative working by social work, police, health, and other partners - such as the third sector - to keep adults at risk of harm safe, protected and supported.
 Adult support and protection work is underpinned by the National Health and Social Care Standards.
-All partnership staff (including specialist staff) are appropriately trained and supported in adult support and protection.
-1.1.1 There is decisive and consistently good collaborative operational delivery and management of all adult support and protection processes, within our partnership.
+All partnership staff (including specialist staff) are appropriately trained and supported in adult support and protection. consistently good collaborative operational delivery and management of all adult support and protection processes, within our partnership.
 Adult support and protection work is informed by the National Health and Social Care Standards.
 1.1.2 We have a comprehensive upto-date suite of procedures and guidance in place covering adult support and protection key processes.
 Our adult support and protection procedures are widely available within and outwith the adult protection partnership (public availability) We can evidence that staff from across the key agencies are familiar with and follow the procedures and guidance.
 1.1.1 Operational managers sometimes do not give fitting priority to adult support and protection work.
 Operational decision making and management of adult support and protection varies across our partnership: from operational manager to operational manager from team to team from locality to locality from one partner to another partner.
 Aspects of adult support and protection work are not in line with the National Health and Social Care Standards.
 1.1.2 There are significant gaps in our procedures and guidance covering adult support and protection key processes.
 Not all are up to date.
 And some staff from across the agencies are not familiar with some of the relevant procedures and guidance.
 Our adult support and protection procedures are not widely available to partnership staff, or publicly available.